How to Start an LLC in Maine (2025 Guide)

 No. Though Maine law requires LLCs to create and maintain an operating agreement, an operating agreement is an internal document that you should keep on file for future reference.

-Step 5: Get a Maine LLC EIN
+Step 5: Get an EIN for Your Maine LLC

-You can get an Employer Identification Number (EIN) from the IRS for free.
-It is used to identify a business entity and keep track of a business’s tax reporting.
-It is essentially a Social Security number (SSN) for the company.
+An Employer Identification Number (EIN) is a nine digit number used to identify a business entity and keep track of a business’s tax reporting.
+It is essentially a Social Security number (SSN) for the company and can be obtained from the Internal Revenue Service (IRS) for free.

 Why do I need an EIN?
-An EIN number is required for the following:
+An EIN is required for the following:

-• To open a business bank account for the company
+- To open a business bank account for the company

-• For federal and state tax purposes
+- For federal and state tax purposes

-• To hire employees for the company
+- To hire employees for the company

 Where do I get an EIN?
 An EIN is obtained from the IRS (free of charge) by the business owner after forming the company.
 This can be done online or by mail.